neu-se/CS4530-Fall-2024/Assignments/project-plan.md

 * User stories and acceptance criteria: high level description of how users will interact with your new feature.
 * Work breakdown: Define engineering tasks that will be necessary to implement your new feature.
 Map each task to a sprint.

-Your assigned TA mentor will review your project plan and provide you with feedback on the scope and details provided in this plan.
+You should plan on spending the next two weeks (from Sep 25 until Oct 9) in a "Sprint -1" in which you will undertake organizational and research tasks to help you decide on a project and formulate your plan.

+You should be in contact with your assigned TA mentor before you submit the project plan, so they can answer questions and make sure you are on the right track.
+You may wish to share a draft of your plan with them *before* October 9 to get early feedback.

 Your team will self-organize, as agile teams do, and will enhance and adapt its plan during the project lifecycle.
 As such, the primary goal of this document is to *begin* the planning process, and *not* to produce a detailed plan that must be followed precisely.
-The course staff will provide feedback on your project to help ensure that the scope of your project is appropriate.
+The course staff will provide regular feedback on your project to help ensure that the scope of your project is appropriate.

 We list page *maximums* for each section as general guidance of what we are willing to grade.
 Please do not feel compelled to use all of the pages provided, and remember that a diagram or table can be as expressive (or more) as a comparable amount of text.